Shoulder Pain in Senior Project Managers from Desk and Client Work

 • You want to explore non-surgical treatment options.

-Early intervention helps maintain mobility and prevent further joint degeneration.
+Early intervention helps maintain hip mobility, reduce pain, and prevent long-term joint damage.

 • Relieve hip pain and stiffness.